Environment variables

 Variable SYCL_CACHE_PERSISTENT

-By default, the result of JIT-ing persists for the duration of SYCL application, i.e. for the duration of the Python session where dpctl.tensor is used.
-Setting environment variable SYCL_CACHE_PERSISTENT to value of 1 instructs DPC++ runtime to save the result of JIT-ing to disk and reuse it in subsequent Python sessions (assuming the variable remains to be set when sessions are started).
+By default, the result of JIT-ing persists for the duration of SYCL application, i.e., for the duration of the Python session where dpctl.tensor is used.
+Setting the environment variable SYCL_CACHE_PERSISTENT to value of 1 instructs DPC++ runtime to save the result of JIT-ing to disk and reuse it in subsequent Python sessions (assuming the variable remains to be set when sessions are started).

 Setting of the environment variable SYCL_CACHE_PERSISTENT improves times of function invocations, but requires sufficient disk space.
 The size of the disk footprint can be controlled using SYCL_CACHE_MAX_SIZE.